oguzhnatly/flutter_carplay/README.md

 ![Dart Pub Multi-Platform](https://badgen.net/pub/flutter-platform/flutter_carplay)
 ![DartPub Dart SDK](https://badgen.net/pub/sdk-version/flutter_carplay)

-Flutter Apps now on Apple CarPlay! `flutter_carplay` aims to make it safe to use iPhone apps made with Flutter in the car by integrating with CarPlay.
-CarPlay takes the things you want to do while driving and puts them on the car's built-in display.
+Flutter Apps now on Apple CarPlay and Android Auto ! `flutter_carplay` aims to make it safe to use apps made with Flutter in the car by integrating with CarPlay and Android Auto.
+The package takes the things you want to do while driving and puts them on the car's built-in display.

+**✨ New in v1.2.0**: Android Auto support with limited list of feature.
+First step to future improvements.

 **✨ New in v1.1.0**: CarPlay apps can now launch automatically without requiring the Flutter app to be opened first, supporting true background launch capabilities.